We only need

 We accept payments in USD.
 If you are paying from other country, you will be charged as per equivalent exchange rate.

-We will send you invoice on 2nd of every month.
-If you have enabled Auto-Pay, your card will be charged on 3rd.
+We will send you invoice on 1st of every month.
+If you have credit card saved, it will be charged on the same day.

 We calculate bandwidth as the amount of data transferred from our CDN to your users.
 If your image bandwidth was 10 TB before you switched to Gumlet and it becomes 6 TB after the switch, you will only be charged for 6 TB by us.